 The Korg D1 has 30 onboard sounds, split into three banks of 10.
 Sounds include acoustic pianos, electric pianos, organs, strings, choirs, and more.

-The overall sound quality (Stereo PCM Sound Generation) is very good, but we wouldn’t say all sounds are even.
+The overall sound quality (Stereo PCM sound generation) is very good, but I wouldn’t say all sounds are even.
 So, if you need to stray from the acoustic and electric pianos often, it might not be the best choice.

 A common problem with keyboard pianos at this mid-price range is that they have a good base piano sound, but it lacks variation.
 With the Korg D1, you feel like you can clearly articulate your emotion through variations of touch.